Mari2213/Mari2213/README.md

-- 👋 Hi, I’m Marianna
+# 👋 Hi, I’m Marianna
-- 🌱 I'm studying Systems Analysis and Development

 <!---
 Mari2213/Mari2213 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.